gopasspw/gopass/docs/features.md

 The commands manipulating recipients, i.e. `gopass recipients add` and `gopass recipients remove` accept a `--store` flag that expects the *name of a mount point* to operate on this mounted sub store.

+To check and reencrypt secrets if recipients are missing, run `gopass fsck`.

 ### Recipient Integrity

 gopass will try to warn you if the list of recipients is changed.
 The way that